ANNEGRET F. HANNAWA

 Welcome to my personal website!
 I am a professor of health communication who is interested in the conceptual and empirical intersections between human fallibility, interpersonal communication science and healthcare.

-1. How can we improve the quality and safety of interpersonal communication in healthcare?
+1. To what extent can safer interpersonal interaction in the healthcare setting improve the quality and safety of care in measurable ways?

 My research examines the effects of human fallibility on health and well-being.
 Humans err, and such errors have the potential to harm others.
 My investigations measure the ways in which errors compromise our health, well-being, and relationships, and how "safe communication" (Hannawa et al., 2017) and competent disclosure may alleviate such effects.
 Furthermore, I investigate to what extent interpersonal communication processes -- the sense-making activities that happen between us -- can function as a mechanism for error reduction and constitute the pathway to more consistent and reliable care.